oh-facts/jsonny_boy/README.md

 You can look at `benchmarks/xxx/main.x` for more details.

 You can run the `benchmark` script to look at the data yourself.
 The test isn't nearly as comprehensive as one would like but I think the difference is still astonishing, and I intend to make the tests better.

-One of its biggest problems is that it likely doesn't meet JSON standards.
-I was able to parse several json files while using it for my purposes, but I haven't sat through the JSON standard and run specific tests.
-Still, it is close enough for now, and I still think it is worth sharing in its current state.

-I would spend more time on this but I am left with very little time since I am balancing an internship and some coursework.

 ## Contributions
 Open an issue first.
 We can talk about it, and then you can submit a pr.
 Feel free to ask any questions, suggestions, etc. you might have.